Teivaz/vectry/README.md

 ======

-This libraray is design for simple usage of vector math in allpication involvin 2D and 3D graphics, or other vectors of any desirable type.
+This libraray is designed for simple vector math usage in allpication involvin 2D graphics like applications using openGL, GLES, DirectX.

 Can be used fully or partially.